Video game–related health problems: Musculoskeletal issues

-When questioned, children often admit to having physical complaints during video game playing, for example pain in the hands and wrists, back and neck.
+When questioned, children often admit to having physical complaints during too much video game playing, for example pain in the hands and wrists, back and neck.

 Ergonomic measures could improve postural problems associated with video game playing.

 A 2004 case report in The Lancet, authored by a 9-year-old boy, mentions the Playstation thumb, which features numbness and a blister caused by friction between the thumb and the controller from rapid game play.
 Using dermoscopy, dermatologists found point-like hemorrhages and onycholysis (letting go of the nail) in a patient who presented with hyperkeratosis.

 Nintendonitis has been used to describe tendon injuries (tendinosis) of the hands and wrists in Nintendo players.

 A 2010 case report in the New England Journal of Medicine reported a fracture of the base of the fifth metatarsal after using a Wii balanceboard; this was dubbed a Wii fracture.

 A further study involving musculoskeletal symptoms and computer use among Finnish adolescents affirmed the association between musculoskeletal symptoms and computer usage.
 The study claims that daily computer use of 2 hours or more increases the risk for pain at most anatomic sites.

 Consistently long sessions of video game play also leads to an increased likelihood of lower back pain, according to a study conducted in a population of school children.
-Children who played video games for more than 2 hours a day were more inclined to have lower back pain, however the same could not be said for those who watched television instead.
+Children who played video games for more than 2 hours a day were more inclined to have lower back pain; however, the same could not be said for those who watched television instead.

 Vision problems

-Video game playing may cause vision problems.
+Too much video game playing may cause vision problems.
 Extensive viewing of the screen can cause eye strain, as the cornea, pupil, and iris are not intended for mass viewing sessions of electronic devices.
 Using video games for too long may also cause headaches, dizziness, and chances of vomiting from focusing on a screen.
-However playing video games can also help eyesight because it increases reaction speeds and thought times.
+However, playing video games can also help eyesight because it increases reaction speeds and thought times.

-However, certain studies have shown that video games can be used to improve various eye conditions.
+Certain studies have shown that video games can be used to improve various eye conditions.
 An investigation into the effect of action gaming on spatial distribution of attention was conducted and revealed that gamers exhibited an enhancement with attention resources compared to non-gamers, not only in the periphery but also in central vision.
-Further studies in 2011, concluded that a combination of video game therapy alongside occlusion therapy, would greatly improve the recovery of visual acuity in those experiencing amblyopia.
+Further studies in 2011 concluded that a combination of video game therapy alongside occlusion therapy, would greatly improve the recovery of visual acuity in those experiencing amblyopia.

-The 20 20 20 rule used for computer eye strain may help prevent damage to the eyes.
-Every 20 minutes, look at something 20 feet away for 20 seconds.